att/rcloud/doc/1.6/whatsnew/doc.md

 ### Double Forking

-RCloud issues a warning when forking a notebook a second time, as this has no effect.
-GitHub returns the same notebook when forked twice.
+RCloud issues a warning when forking a notebook a second time since this has no effect.
+GitHub returns the same notebook when a notebook has been forked twice.

 [Top](#top)

 ### Unsupported Browsers

-RCloud issues sensible warnings when accessed with unsupported browsers Internet Explorer and Edge.
+RCloud issues sensible warnings when accessed with unsupported browsers, such as Internet Explorer and Edge.

 [Top](#top)